 A breakdown of what happens when you want something but fear it at the same time

-This example gives a good breakdown of what happens when you move towards what you long for.
-It starts with a deep desire for something.
-You often feel really motivated in the beginning, as you take steps towards that desire.
+This example gives a good breakdown of what happens when your inner saboteur takes over.
+When you feel a deep desire for something, you often feel very motivated in the beginning.
+From that energy you take a few careful steps in the right direction.
 As you get closer to your desire, your self-doubt tends to come up.
 The closer you get to what you want, the more you want to turn around and run away.

-You want to start a business or get a new work opportunity, and you are finally having some success with it.
+You want to start a business or get a new work opportunity, and you are invited to an interview or a meeting for a collaboration.
 You wanted a healthy relationship, and you met someone that is truly great.
-Or, you have been looking for your dream home and are about to buy it / sign a contract for it.
+Or you have been looking for your dream home and are about to buy it / sign a contract for it.

 And then, just as you are about to get what you wanted, something inside you starts to panic.
 You want to pull the plug and just call the whole thing off.